Shark finning ban

 Fisheries (Conversion Factors) Notice 2014 [PDF, 3 MB]

 Returning sharks to sea

-Fishers can return some shark species to the sea under certain conditions.
+Fishers can return some shark species to sea under certain conditions.

-But all sharks caught must be reported to us, including sharks returned to the sea.
+All sharks caught must be reported to us.
+This includes sharks returned to the sea.
 This ensures that we have accurate data on shark deaths.

 Find out more

 If you have questions about the shark finning ban, email firstname.lastname@example.org